google-deepmind/deepmind-research/side_effects_penalties/README.md

 * Python 2.7 or 3 (tested with Python 2.7.15 and 3.6.7)
 * [AI Safety Gridworlds](https://github.com/deepmind/ai-safety-gridworlds) suite
   of safety environments
 * [Abseil](https://github.com/abseil/abseil-py) Python common libraries
 * Numpy
+* Tensorflow 1
+* Sonnet
 * Pandas
 * Six
 * Matplotlib
 * Seaborn

 ## Citing this work

-If you use this code in your work, please cite the accompanying paper:
+If you use this code in your work, please cite one of the accompanying papers:

 `@article{srr2019,
   title = {Penalizing Side Effects using Stepwise Relative Reachability},